sashfaq911/Vehicle_Damage_Detection/README.md

 Vehicle accidents often result in damages that need quick assessment for insurance claims and repair cost estimation.
 Manual inspection is time-consuming, subjective, and prone to human error.
 There is a need for an automated solution that can classify the type of car damage accurately and efficiently, making the claims and repair process faster and more reliable.

 ## 💡 Solution Statement
-This project provides an AI-powered vehicle damage detection system built on a ResNet50 deep learning model.
-The system is deployed on Hugging Face Spaces, combining a FastAPI backend for inference and a Streamlit frontend for user interaction.
+This project provides an AI-powered vehicle damage detection system built on a **ResNet50 deep learning model**.
+The system is deployed on **Hugging Face Spaces**, combining a **FastAPI backend** for inference and a **Streamlit frontend** for user interaction.
 Users can upload an image of a damaged car, and the application instantly classifies the type of damage, showcasing practical skills in computer vision, API design, and full-stack AI deployment.

 ## ✨ Features <a name="features"></a>
 - Upload a car image and get instant damage classification through a clean **Streamlit UI**.